Rhythm of Revolution-The Transformative Power of Black Art 1619 to the Present

 Rhythm of Revolution- The Transformative Power of Black Art 1619 to the Present

-The National Afro-American Museum and Cultural Center in Wilberforce, Ohio, presents a new exhibit called Rhythm of Revolution-The Transformative Power of Black Art 1619 to the Present.
-The exhibit maps the visual flow of artistic, cultural, social, and political change in America from 1619 to the present day.
-Using three-dimensional objects from the NAAMCC collections, Rhythm of Revolution explores how Black artists, religious leaders, and activists worked within their spheres of influence to transform Ohio and our nation.
-Over time, these known and unknown change agents connected deeply rooted African traditions, interpreted those traditions to attempt to solve contemporary challenges, and worked to pave the way forward into a better future.
+Rhythm of Revolution maps the visual flow of artistic, cultural, and social change in America from 1619 to the present day.
+Using three-dimensional objects from the NAAMCC collections, the exhibit explores how Black artists, religious leaders, and activists worked within their spheres of influence to transform Ohio and our nation.
+Wright State University Graduate students in Public History assisted the NAAMCC curatorial staff with its creation.

 Sign-Up for our eNewsletter!